Indian coal allocation scam: Supreme Court verdict

 On 24 September, the Supreme Court of India decided to cancel 214 out of 218 coal blocks allocated since 1993.
 Apart from the cancellation, operational mines will have to pay a penalty of Rs.
-295 for every tonne of coal extracted since they started.
+295 for every tone of coal extracted since they started.

 2015

 Summons issued and then stayed to Manmohan Singh and others

 On 11 March 2015, Special CBI judge took cognizance of the offence under Sections 120-B and 409 of Indian Penal Code, 1860 and Sections 13(1)(c), 13(1)(d)(iii) of Prevention of Corruption Act, 1988 against Dr. Manmohan Singh and five other accused namely M/s.
 HINDALCO, Subendhu Amitabh, D. Bhattacharya, Kumar Mangalam Birla, P.C.
 Parakh.
 It further took cognisance of substantive offences under Sections 409 of IPC and Sections 13(1)(c) and 13(1)(d)(iii) of Prevention of Corruption Act, 1988 against Singh and Parakh.
 Court then issued summons to the six accused.
 Singh and Parakh then approached the Supreme Court which on 1 April 2015 granted an interim stay against the order and stayed further proceedings against them before the special CBI Court.